Cells, convexity and contractibility in general categories: Categorical origin of homology and homotopy

 The object $F_1$ plays the role of an interval in $\Topo$.
 The two morphisms in Axiom \ref{A:brace} play the role of the two endpoints of the interval.
 In a categorical approach such as ours, one does not have sets and points.
 Instead the role of points is abstracted by morphisms from the terminal object $1$.

-\paragraph{Homotopy} In this section we briefly review how the concept of homotopy with all its recognizable properties may be realized in the unspecified category $\calC$.
+\paragraph{Homotopy} We briefly review how Axioms \ref{A:C} and \ref{A:brace} enable the concept of homotopy with all its recognizable properties within the general category $\calC$.
 We follow the outline in Figure \ref{fig:hmtpy_outline}, presented in \cite{Das2024hmlgy}.
 Given two objects $X,Y\in ob(\calC)$, we say that two morphisms $f,g:X\to Y$ are \emph{homotopic} if there is a morphism $H : X\times F_1 \to Y$ such that the following commutation holds :

 Thus the $1$-cell $F_1$ serves as a bridge between its two endpoints.
 A homotopy between $f$ and $g$ is a morphism $H$ from the cylinder $X\times F_1$ into $Y$, such that when restricted to its end faces, one gets $f$ and $g$ respectively.
-Homotopy so defined is an equivalence relation in the Hom-set $\Hom_{\calC}(x;y)$.
-It now follows that
+Henceforth, we shall use $F_0$ to denote the terminal object $1$.
+One of the most important notions associated to homotopy is being \textit{contractible}.